larskotthoff/kukulkan/README.md

 Click on addresses/tags to remove them, or press Backspace in the respective edit field to remove the last address/tag.

+### Completions

+Completions for chips (with colored background) require two presses of Enter to be completed -- one to select from the completion menu, a second to confirm that this should be a chip.
+This is to allow the user to manually adjust completed entries.

+This can cause issues on phones, where virtual keyboards sometimes don't allow two Enters but advance to the next input field or something like that.
+To confirm the chip, you can also enter two spaces.
+This will result in a spurious space, but that should have no ill effects.

 ### Settings

 Available at `/settings`